Tasks

 OSPF authentication is configured in two distinct steps:

-Regardless how OSPF authentication is enabled, either under the global process or at the interface level, the packet format for the authentication remains the same.
-This means that the difference in configuration is only cosmetic, because both configurations have the same result.
+Regardless of how OSPF authentication is enabled, either under the global process or at the interface level, the packet format for the authentication remains the same.
+This means that the difference in configuration is only cosmetic because both configurations have the same result.

 OSPF authentication, like EIGRP authentication, can be verified simply based on the fact that an adjacency has formed, as seen below: